kirbycope/cobblemon-bedrock/README.md

     - VS Code extensions

 ## Porting From Cobblemon
-The script [port.py](/port.py) handles copying the assets and creating the Bedrock exclusive files.
+The script [port.py](/port.py) handles copying the assets and creating the Bedrock-exclusive files.